davidbramsay/artistry/design_spec.md

 see using spotify have downloaded the app and don't stream it through a browser).

+I wonder about the distributed nature of this-- is it to eliminate a single point of failure?
+That could be hard.
+I see two ways to go:

+#1
+(1)Chrome extension, using scrobbler scripts to pull metadata (2)need to hit some central API *or* create our own metadata-to-songid and metadata/songid-to-artistid distributed service> (3)push songids to blockchain

+more ubiquitous and less overhead to install, BUT how many people primarily use browser for listening?  how many people that are interested in indie artists and subverting the music industry listen to music in this way?
+How seriously do these people take chrome extensions?

+#2
+(1)daemon in background, write our own hash-based lookup similar to Shazam (2)need to hit our distributed hash-to-songid/artistid service, requires a few hundred gigs per hash table (real servers, potentially).
+(3)push songids to blockchain

+This seems more in line with the community I think will want to adopt this-- you can use any music streaming service and protect your privacy (open/controled data crowd).
+It's more ubiquitous, the tech is scalable and future proof unlike metadata extraction.
+It also decouples completely the content from the metadata, and the content delivery service from the payment.
+I could see the pirate/torrent community embracing something like this-- politically it ticks the important boxes, *and* it looks to complete their ecosystem in a certain way.
+They have an anonymous and distributed way to distribute content, they need an anonymous and distributed way to support the artists and creators that create/distribute that content.

+I'm not sure how to structure distributed fast lookup without some central reliable reference address table that 'always works' (like DNS).
+Update shipping software to have a list of most recent lookup nodes and cache locally?
+Design each new one to ping and share addresses among themselves so we have an up-to-date list of fast hash lookups?

 ## 1. Identify the Audio

 If we do a chrome tab, we can scrape the audio in a site specific way using the